Sandeep A. Varma

 Sandeep A. Varma (born 1969 in New Delhi) is an Indian film director and writer.
 He is best known for Manjunath (Film) (2014), a biopic based on the true story of Manjunath Shanmugam, the IIML graduate and Indian Oil sales officer who was killed by the mafia for exposing corruption in the oil sector.

 Early life

-Varma received his early education from St. Columbus School Delhi and then received a B.E from BITS and an MBA from FMS College.
+Varma received his early education from St. Columba's School, Delhi and then received a B.E from BITS Pilani and an MBA from FMS Delhi.

 Career

 Sandeep A. Varma has written and directed many TV commercials such as for IMS-ICAP, as well as several short films, two of which - ‘Water Conservation’ and ‘Street Children’ - were screened at the Kerala International film festival (2003) and Philadelphia Short film festival (2003).
 In 2014, Sandeep wrote and directed the feature film Manjunath based on the life of Manjunath Shanmugam.
 Paloma Sharma in Rediff.com called Manjunath "a brave film".
 Taran Adarsh in Bollywood Hungama called it "realistic and powerful".
 Sify.com called Varma "an astute storyteller".